jonasoesch/p9/paper.md

 The main objective of the present thesis is to find out if animated transitions help readers understand the relationship between two charts in the context of narrative visualization.

-The answer this question, the following sub-questions need to be answered first:
+To answer this question, the following sub-questions need to be answered first:

 * How do readers interpret transitions between charts?
 * What benefits could animation provide to this process?